Developer-RONNIE/zero-to-fullstack-dev/09-DSA-with-JS/01-Intro-to-DSA/01-Intro.md

 - Lifelong Learning
 - Critical Thinking Champion

-You must understand how data works.
+You must understand how data works and become a great **Problem Solver**

+---